mmirman/forward-chan/README.md

 forwardChan c1 c2
 ```

-* /Early Bird Gets The Worm/: The first thread to read from either channel will, after a 'forward', always recieve
+* _Early Bird Gets The Worm_: The first thread to read from either channel will, after a `forward`, always recieve
 the next available item.
 Similarly, items written to either channel are read in the same order they were written in.
 The following examples will always print out "12"

 ```haskell